 Additional Patient Information: Patients and close contacts should avoid direct contact with the injection site to prevent viral transmission of the herpes virus.
 Female patients of childbearing potential should use an effective method of contraception to prevent pregnancy during treatment.

-Development History and FDA Approval Process for Imlygic
+Development Timeline for Imlygic